Lahari-Nandigani/Chess/README.md

 # python chess.py

 Step 4:
-use this command to copy the chess game to your pc

 some files install so plese wait after instalation complete you and your friend able to play game chess